Zingle/http-later/README.md

 ##### 500 Internal Server Error
 Something went wrong trying to record the request.

-### Replay
-When replay is enabled, the request queue will be continuously scanned for new requests.
-The requests will then passed along to their destination.

 ### HTTP Later Headers
 The HTTP Later server generates and recognizes a few custom headers which can be used to control the replay of requests.
 It preserves headers except where